Skip to content

 Open an unstuck, unlocked door on one side of the party's cell (zero time).

 The party must be exploring a dungeon (see EnterDungeon).
 An undiscovered secret door rejects exactly like blank wall — commands never leak hidden geometry.
+Opening a door of an area whose room trap triggers on open is the trap's springing action: 2-in-6 to spring on the first living member in marching order, unless the trap has already been found.

 Modes